Washington State CASA

 2b.
 Purchasing Locally?
 By a pair of NEW shoes locally, and then drop them off at your local CASA office!
 (New shoes only, please!)

 3. Let us know what you’ve donated!
 Come back to this page, and click here to fill out our shoe donation form.
 As our drive progresses, we’ll no doubt be sending out specific need requests for types and sizes of shoes based on what we’ve already received.
 We need you to let us know what you’ve contributed so that we can keep track statewide.
-It will also allows us to send you a thank you note and tax info for your donation.
+It also allows us to send you a thank you note and tax info for your donation.

 4. Can’t I just send money instead?
 Of course!
 We’ll use any donations received through this campaign to offset our costs for this drive; any remaining funds will be used to support our program services funding to ensure that every child receives high quality CASA volunteer advocacy.